aspect-build/workflows-action/README.md

-# Run Bazel with Aspect Workflows for GitHub Actions
+# Aspect Workflows runs Bazel fastest

+Set up your GitHub Actions workflow to run Bazel using Aspect.

-This composite action sets up Aspect Workflows, which is a self-hosted runner infrastructure for getting best-case performance of running Bazel on your CI/CD pipeline.
+Aspect Workflows is a self-hosted runner infrastructure for getting best-case performance of running Bazel on your CI/CD pipeline.

 See https://docs.aspect.build/v/workflows for more documentation.